fischertechnik/txt_demo_c_download/FtTxtWorkspace/README.md

 [txt_demo_c_online](https://github.com/fischertechnik/txt_demo_c_online).

 - **Download programming**
 Here, a program is created with a cross compiler and transferred to the TXT, and it can be started there via the menu system.
-This documentation shows how an eclipse development environment can be used to create C download programs for the TXT.
+This documentation shows how an Eclipse development environment can be used to create C download programs for the TXT.
 You can also use other IDE, e. g.
 Visual Studio or CodeLite.

 ## Overview of the Demo Programs
 There are several sample programs that explain the control of the TXT.